-The key to a balanced vegan diet is to eat a variety of different things each day and we make that easy with our weekly vegan meal plan.
+The key to a delicious plant-based diet is to eat a variety of different things each day, and we make that easy with our weekly vegan meal plan.
 We do all the thought and research for you so you can spend your time with your family or doing some other rewarding activity.

-And by planning out the week ahead of time, you’ll eat a much wider range of foods, and you’ll have a grocery list with everything on it that you’ll need to make your food for the week.
+And by planning out the week ahead of time, you’ll eat a much wider range of foods, and you’ll have a grocery list with everything on it so you won’t forget key ingredients at the store.

 Most people lose weight when they switch to a plant based diet.
 In fact, I lost 7 pounds in the first 2 months after switching, and it had NOTHING to do with the food tasting bad.
 I ate great tasting food that Amelia and I cooked, and I ate a lot of it.

 If you eat a balanced vegan diet with lots of variety and colors, you’ll feel fuller and have more energy.
 The fullness comes from eating high fiber foods that take up more room in your stomach than meat, dairy and eggs, while also containing fewer calories.

 And with the extra energy, you’ll burn more calories because you’ll feel like being more active.
 Not once have I felt like laying on the sofa in a food coma after stuffing myself with plant based food.
 It just doesn’t happen.